Lower Limb Sole Of Foot Question And Answers

 Plantar fasciitis can occur due to stretching of palmar aponeurosis in policemen.

 Question 2.
-List the muscles of sole of foot.
+List the muscles of the sole of the foot.
 Give their nerve supply and actions.

 Answer: